Visitors Center (Latter-day Saint): Hamilton New Zealand Temple

-The Visitors Center was closed in 2018 and replaced by the Church History Centre and Museum.
-Jacinda Ardern, the Prime Minister of New Zealand as of 2022, grew up around the Hamilton Temple and visitors' center.
+The visitors' center was closed in 2018 and replaced by the Church History Centre and Museum.
+Jacinda Ardern, the former Prime Minister of New Zealand, grew up around the Hamilton Temple and visitors' center.

 Idaho Falls Temple

-The Idaho Falls Temple Visitors' Center was originally a repurposed tool shed where tours of the temple construction site were coordinated from 1945-1960.
+The Idaho Falls Temple Visitors' Center was originally a repurposed tool shed where tours of the temple construction site were coordinated from 1945 to 1960.
 The building was replaced by a bureau of information dedicated by Henry D. Moyle on May 15, 1960.
 The visitors' center was remodeled and expanded in 1983 to add two new theaters and exhibit rooms to teach about the Book of Mormon and Solomon's Temple.

-The center hosts guided tours and was named a 2022 TripAdvisor Travelers’ Choice award winner.
+The center hosts guided tours and was named a 2022 TripAdvisor Travelers' Choice award winner.
 The visitors center has replica of the Christus, an exhibit about the teachings of the church's presidents, an exhibit about the purpose of temples, an exhibit called Temple by the River explaining a gallery with rotating exhibits, and a movie theater.
 The visitors center was rededicated by L. Tom Perry March 21, 2008.
 The center hosted the Reflections of Christ traveling exhibit in May 2011.

 Los Angeles Temple Visitors Center

 The Los Angeles Temple Bureau of Information began operating in the spring of 1955.
 It turned into a visitors' center after a remodel after May 1966 where museums style exhibits were added.
 The artwork and displays added were estimated at the time to cost $260,000.
-The visitors' center includes a replica of the Christus statue carved by Aldo Rebachi for the 1964 New York World's Fair Mormon Pavillion.
+The visitors' center includes a replica of the Christus statue carved by Aldo Rebachi for the 1964 New York World's Fair Mormon Pavilion.

 On March 9, 2020, the visitors' center hosted the fourth annual Women-In-Diplomacy Day with Reyna I. Aburto as the keynote speaker.